 The Effects of Breast Enlargement Surgery on Breastfeeding

-A common misconception is that the silicone in the implant can cause harm to the nursing infant, this is not the case.
+A common misconception is that the silicone in the implant can cause harm to the nursing infant; this is not the case.
 Breast implants are typically placed behind the milk glands or under the chest muscles, which doesn't affect your milk supply.
-Generally, incisions are made under the breast, in the crease, or in some cases, the armpit so there should be little to no disruption to the nipple.
+Generally, incisions are made under the breast, in the crease, or, in some cases, in the armpit, so there should be little to no disruption to the nipple.

 How long after pregnancy should I wait before having Breast Enlargement Surgery?

-It's recommended that patients wait at least three to six months after pregnancy before having your breast enlargement consultation.
-This is to make sure that your breasts have settled back to their pre-pregnancy size and shape thus allowing the surgeon to gain a true understanding of your requirements.
-However, you may have to wait until you're 6 months postpartum until you're able to have the actual surgery.
+It's recommended that patients wait at least three to six months after pregnancy before having their breast enlargement consultation.
+This is to make sure that the breasts have settled in their size and shape, thus allowing the surgeon to gain a true understanding of what is needed.
+However, patients may have to wait until six months postpartum until they're able to have the actual surgery.